Christmas Traditions Around the World for Kids

 🇫🇷 France: Shoes by the Fireplace

-Children leave shoes near the hearth for Père Noël to fill.
+Children leave shoes by the hearth for Père Noël to fill with treats.

 🇬🇧 United Kingdom: Christmas Crackers

-Dinner includes pulling crackers filled with paper crowns and jokes.
+Dinner includes pulling colorful crackers filled with silly jokes and paper crowns.

-Try This: Make your own paper crackers and silly hats!
+Try This: Make your own crackers using toilet paper rolls and festive paper.

 🇺🇸 USA: Elf on the Shelf